 Aquila is an innovative hematology analyzer as it has the potential to change clinical practice and patient care leading to reduced healthcare costs and waiting times.
-Because of its small size it can free up the desk spaces in offices and it's easily transportable and can be used in any testing scenario.
-Aquila offers the optimal solution even for the inexperienced users.
-The Aquila has an external appearance which is simple and functional while retaining a characteristic look and feel.
+It can free up the desk space and it's easily transportable and can be used in any scenario.
+The Aquila is simple and functional while retaining a characteristic look and feel.

 MAFORM'S ROLE & TIMEFRAME